MdDilawarHossainFarid/JWT-Authentication/README.md

-## This is an Basic api authetication using JWT
+## This is a Basic api authetication using JWT

 ##